Great Fishing in Lake Shikaribetsu

 Fishing Regulations

-Bag limit: 10 fish/person, except for Miyabe char.
+Bag limit: 10 fish per person, except for Miyabe char.

 Optional Services